MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

         ```

 - **Let expressions:**
-Create local variables within a block and compute values using them.
-Returns the result of the last expression in the block.
+Create local variables within a expression and compute values using them.
     - `let`
     - Types accepted:
         - `any`